Pain & Discomfort

-Pelvic pain is among the most common complaints that bring women to Women's Health Center of Clarksville and the care of William McIntosh, MD, and Lisa McIntosh, MD.
+Pelvic pain is among the most common complaints that bring women to Women’s Health Center of Clarksville and the care of William McIntosh, MD, and Lisa McIntosh, MD.
 The first step in treating pelvic pain is a proper diagnosis, and residents of Clarksville, Tennessee, can rely on the Women’s Health Center of Clarksville for answers and solutions.
-Book an appointment today by calling the office or trying the online scheduling tool.
+Book an appointment today by calling the office.

 Minor pelvic pain is common and is usually nothing to be concerned about.
 You might experience cramping during your period or occasional aches and tenderness.